Vasileios20/MovieHub/README.md

 The [Movie Page](/documentation/features/movie.png) contains the following details: poster, title, overview, release date, cast, genres, homeapage, production companies, production countries, spoken languages, original lanaguage, original title, budget, revenue and the runtime.
 It also displays the rating average(if rated).

 The registered user [Movie Page](/documentation/features/add-rating.png) contains also the give rating stars and the add favourites button.

+If the registered user give rating to a [Movie](/documentation/features/rated.png) it displays user's rating.

 ### Comment Page